TL;DR

 Misinformation prevents too many people from getting the cover they desperately need.
 Let's bust the most common myths.

 Myth 1: "It's too expensive."
 Reality: The cost of not having cover is infinitely higher.
 A comprehensive plan for a healthy 30-year-old can often cost less than a couple of weekly coffees or a monthly streaming subscription.
-Getting advice from a broker like WeCovr ensures you aren't overpaying and are only buying the cover you truly need.
+Getting advice from a specialist at WeCovr or one of our broker partners can help support you aren't overpaying and are only buying the cover you truly need.

-Myth 2: "Insurers never pay out."
+Myth 2: "Insurers generally not pay out."
 Reality: This is demonstrably false.
 According to the Association of British Insurers (ABI), in 2023, a staggering 97.3% of all protection insurance claims were paid out, totalling over £6.8 billion.
-The tiny fraction of claims that are declined are almost always due to "non-disclosure" – the applicant not being truthful about their health or lifestyle on the application form.
-Honesty is the best policy.
+The tiny fraction of claims that are declined are usually due to "non-disclosure" – the applicant not being truthful about their health or lifestyle on the application form.
+Honesty is essential.

 Myth 3: "I'm young and healthy, I don't need it."
 Reality: This is the best possible time to get it!
 Premiums are based on age and health, so locking in a low price when you're young and fit saves you thousands over the lifetime of the policy.
 As this report shows, illness and accidents can happen to anyone, at any age.